Breast Augmentation Sydney- Implants & Mammoplasty at Form & Face

 • Balance uneven breasts

-• Restore breast fullness lost due to pregnancy, breastfeeding, or simple ageing
+• Address lost breast volume due to pregnancy, breastfeeding, or ageing.

-At your first consultation for breast implant surgery (mammoplasty), Dr Norris will speak with you personally about your health, your goals, and your concerns.
+At your first breast implant surgery (mammoplasty) consultation, Dr Norris will discuss your health, goals, and concerns.
 He’ll evaluate your breasts, make recommendations, answer your questions and take photographs for a before-and-after record of your surgery.

 The first step of surgery is for Dr Norris to make an incision.
-Based on the type of breast implant, the degree of augmentation desired, and a patient’s specific anatomy, Dr Norris will choose
+Based on the type of breast implant, the degree of augmentation, and the patient’s specific anatomy, Dr Norris will choose:

 1. Periareolar Incision for Breast Implant